Halsted Financial Services logo

 Halsted Financial Services LLC is a debt collection agency headquartered in Skokie, Illinois, specializing in collecting past-due consumer debts including personal loans, credit card balances, and medical bills.
 The company operates nationally, contacting consumers whose accounts have been placed for collection by original creditors or purchased as defaulted debt portfolios.
 Halsted maintains a 4.9-star Google rating from over 4,400 reviews and a BBB B rating with accreditation.

-Like other debt collectors, consumers do not choose to work with Halsted — the company contacts them regarding debts that have been assigned or sold for collection.
+Like other debt collectors, consumers do not compare to work with Halsted — the company contacts them regarding debts that have been assigned or sold for collection.
 Halsted offers payment plans and settlement options through its website and phone representatives.
 The company's FAQ section provides basic information about consumer rights and the collection process.
 Google reviews suggest that when consumers do engage with Halsted to resolve debts, the customer service experience is generally satisfactory — hence the high review scores.

 However, the regulatory and complaint picture tells a more concerning story.
 Over 650 CFPB complaints have been filed against Halsted since 2011, with more than 350 BBB complaints in the last three years alone.
 Common consumer allegations include improper disclosure of debt information to third parties, attempting to collect debts not actually owed, threatening jail time for non-payment (which is illegal), and impersonating law enforcement.
 These allegations mirror some of the worst practices in the debt collection industry.
 The BBB's B rating (rather than A+) reflects the volume and nature of these complaints.